Inside the Situation Room

 Hillary Rodham Clinton is the author of ten best-selling books, including her groundbreaking book on children, It Takes A Village (1996); Dear Socks, Dear Buddy (1998); An Invitation to the White House (2000); her memoirs, Living History (2003), Hard Choices (2014), and What Happened (2017); a picture book edition of It Takes a Village (2017); The Book of Gutsy Women (2019) and Grandma’s Gardens (2020), in collaboration with Chelsea Clinton; and her political thriller, State of Terror (2021), with Louise Penny.
 She is also the host of You and Me Both, a podcast featuring candid, in-depth, and sometimes hilarious conversations with people she finds fascinating, and founder of HiddenLight Productions, a global studio creating premium documentary, unscripted, and scripted entertainment for TV, film, and digital.

 In 2020, Clinton was appointed as the 11th and first female Chancellor of Queen’s University Belfast.
 In 2023, Clinton joined Columbia University as a Professor of Practice at the School of International and Public Affairs (SIPA) and Presidential Fellow at Columbia World Projects (CWP).
-She will be teaching a course with Dean Keren Yarhi-Milo this fall, called Inside the Situation Room, which will employ insights from diverse academic fields and the direct experience of high level principals in the room to understand the key factors which underpin a nation’s most crucial decisions.
+She taught a course with Dean Keren Yarhi-Milo in Fall 2023, called Inside the Situation Room, which employed insights from diverse academic fields and the direct experience of high level principals in the room to understand the key factors which underpin a nation’s most crucial decisions.

 She and President Clinton reside in New York, have one daughter, Chelsea, and are the proud grandparents of Charlotte, Aidan, and Jasper.